plentymarkets/plugin-pos-invoice/meta/documents/user_guide_en.md

 With this plugin, you integrate the payment method **Invoice** into your plentymarkets POS points of sale.
 When you activate the plugin, you can allow existing customers buying items via plentymarkets POS to pay for their purchase on account.

-## Important return information<a id="05." name="05.">
+## Return information<a id="05." name="05.">

 <div class="alert alert-warning" role="alert">
-   Orders with the payment method plentyPOS Invoice can be cancelled until the next z report is generated.
-However, you cannot return partially or fully unpaid orders with the payment method plentyPOS Invoice with the current version of this plugin.
-Fully paid orders can be returned.
-The plentymarkets app does not allow you to check if an order has been paid.
-As such, you need to open the plentymarkets back end to check if an order has been paid in full.
+   Orders with the payment method POS invoice can be cancelled until the next z report is generated.
+In version 1.8 and higher, you can also accept returns for items bought on account.
+If an invoice has been partially paid, the amount to be refunded to the customer is calculated automatically.
 </div>

 ## Contents

-* <a href="#05."><b>Important return information</b></a>
+* <a href="#05."><b>Return information</b></a>
 * <a href="#10."><b>Requirements</b></a>
 * <a href="#20."><b>Selecting the payment due date</b></a>
 * <a href="#30."><b>Permitting the payment method in a customer class</b></a>